A Pre-trained Sequential Recommendation Framework: Popularity Dynamics for Zero-shot Transfer: CONCLUSION

-\item[Zero-shot transfer without auxiliary information:] We propose a new challenging setting for pre-trained sequential recommender systems: zero-shot transfer without any auxiliary information.
-In contrast, previous works in sequential recommender systems capable of cross-domain zero-shot rely heavily on application-dependent auxiliary information \cite{ding2021zero,hou2022towards, hao2021pre}.
-To the best of our knowledge, we are the first to tackle this challenging setting in sequential recommendation. \end{description}
+\item[Zero-shot transfer without auxiliary information:] We propose a new challenging setting for pre-trained sequential recommender systems: zero-shot cross-domain and cross-application transfer without any auxiliary information.
+In contrast, previous pre-trained sequential recommenders requires overlapping users~\cite{yuan2020parameter}, application-dependent auxiliary information~\cite{ding2021zero,hou2022towards, hao2021pre,hou2023learning, MISSRec}, and are few-shot adapted to related domains within the same application~\cite{hou2022towards, hou2023learning, MISSRec}.
+Our work establishes a performance baseline for cross-domain sequential recommenders that use compatible (\ie same language/modality) auxiliary information across domains, as such metadata can only improve the performance of cross-domain transfer. \end{description}

 With extensive experiments, we empirically show that \name has excellent generalizability across domains and applications.
-Remarkably, had we trained a state of the model from scratch for the target domain, \textit{instead of zero-shot transfer using \name}, the performance gain would have been only (on average) 0.2\%.
-In addition, we show that with a post-hoc interpolation, \name can outperform the state-of-the-art sequential recommender system on average by 13.8\% in Recall@10 and 29.5\% in NDCG@10.
-With this work, it becomes clear that item popularity dynamics explain much of the prediction ability of the modern neural recommender systems, shedding light on what neural models are learning from data and opening a new direction for improvement in the future.
+Remarkably, had we trained a state-of-the-art model from scratch for the target domain, \textit{instead of zero-shot transfer using} \textsc{PrepRec}, the maximum performance gain over \name would have been only 4\%.
+In addition, we show that \name is complementary to state-of-the-art sequential recommenders and with a post-hoc interpolation, \name can outperform the state-of-the-art sequential recommender system on average by 11.8\% in Recall@10 and 22\% in NDCG@10.
+We attribute the improvements to the performance gains over long-tail items, which we show in the qualitative analysis.
+With this work, we set a baseline for pre-trained sequential recommenders and show that popularity dynamics not only enable us to build a pre-trained sequential recommender system capable of zero-shot transfer but also significantly boost the performance of sequential recommendation.